11kaustubhpadwal/words-api/README.md

 This repository contains the code for the REST API which performs some operations on words.

+The API has been hosted on Heroku.
+To directly make API calls to the hosted app use the URL prefix - https://words-api-task.herokuapp.com/

+Note : The initial API call might take a longer time to respond because of Heroku's sleep feature.

 ### Installation instructions

 1. Download this repository